I can save you time, money and headaches.

 Doing the Job Right.

 It is the contractor's requirement, responsibility, and obligation to install roof coverings to manufacturers specifications and/or the Oregon Residential Specialty Code.
+Having been a roofer for a long time I am fully aware that the tolerances for roofing are not the same as tolerances for building a grand piano or a Rolls Royce.
+I get it.
+Some variation or 'wiggle room' is to be expected.
+Problem is, they do way too much wiggling.
 The install is more important than the brand of shingle used.
 Considering the cost of a new roof we believe the property owner is not out of line to expect that the job be done correctly.
-Just because a permit is usually not required doesn't give the contractor the green light to cut corners and perform shoddy work.
+Just because a permit is sometimes not required doesn't give the contractor the green light to cut corners and perform shoddy work.
 Do the job correctly the first time, what a concept!
 Even if a permit is required all the local inspector will do is look at the roof from the ground.
 They won't even bring a ladder with them.
 Some jobs I've seen were so bad that in my opinion the workmanship is fraudulent, and in some cases borders on criminal behavior.
-I am amazed at the amount of terribly installed roofs out there.
+Isn't fraud a crime ?
+A lot of these guys just have bad habits - were never trained properly.
+Just slap it on.
+Close enough.
+Nobody will ever know.
+Race to the next job.
+Who cares.

 We want your roofing job to be done correctly.
 Almost four decades of hands-on roofing experience have enabled Oregon Roof Consulting and Inspection's owner Joe Sardotz to develop a checklist for installing pitched roofs and also flat roof systems.
 When implemented, these checklists produce a significant upgrade in a roof's waterproofing abilities as well as its overall appearance, far exceeding the quality and integrity of most installed roofs.
 Joe's checklists will transform the typical mediocre roof installation into a high performer.
 Guaranteed.
 See Joe's Blog article for details.